Residential Water Heater

-Residential water heaters provide one basic, but essential service – they heat water!
-In the Baltimore – Annapolis metropolitan area the average life of a water heater tank is 11 years.
+A residential water heater provides one basic, but essential service – they heat water!
+In the Baltimore – Annapolis metropolitan area the average life of a heater tank is 11 years.
 When the tank begins to leak the water heater must be replaced.
-Until then parts on the water heater can be replaced.
-But just because your water heater is not leaking does not mean you shouldn’t replace it.
+Until then parts on the tank can be replaced.
+But just because your tank is not leaking does not mean you shouldn’t replace it.
 Water heaters today are much more energy-efficient than their predecessors.
-Not only that, but over the life of the water heater it gradually declines in efficiency.
-An energy inefficient water heater could be costing you more to keep than a new energy efficient water heater would cost to install and operate.
+Not only that, but over the life of the heater it gradually declines in efficiency.
+An energy inefficient heater could be costing you more to keep than a new energy efficient heater costs to install and operate.

-Since 1991, the expert plumbers at Alpha Plumbing have been providing residential water heater services to clients throughout central Maryland, including Odenton, Severna Park, Glen Burnie, Annapolis, Severn, Arnold, Catonsville, Crofton, Millersville, Pasadena and Baltimore.
-Over the course of our 25 years in the business, we’ve built a reputation as one of Maryland’s most highly rated plumbing companies that is capable of handling any job, no matter how large or small.
+Since 1991, the expert plumbers at Alpha Plumbing provide residential water heater services to clients throughout central Maryland, including Odenton, Severna Park, Glen Burnie, Annapolis, Severn, Arnold, Catonsville, Crofton, Millersville, Pasadena and Baltimore.
+Over the course of our 30 years in the business, we’ve built a reputation as one of Maryland’s most highly rated plumbing companies that is capable of handling any job, no matter how large or small.

 Need help selecting the right water heater for your home?
 Try this: Residential Water Heater Selector Tool